Julie Berry Cullen: Research and career

 In 1997, Cullen joined the University of Michigan as an assistant professor of economics.
 In Michigan, she studied the Disability insurance (DI) program and the welfare implications of increasing benefit generosity.
 She spent six years in Michigan before moving to the University of California, San Diego.
 Cullen was made associate professor in 2006 and professor in 2013.
 She was promoted to chair of the department in 2021.
 She holds a research fellowship with the National Bureau of Economic Research.

 Cullen is an expert in public economics and the economics of education.
 She has studied strategies to improve struggling high schools, and showed that expanding access to education that provides work experiences and life skills is a cost-effective way to benefit people on low incomes.
 She has investigated the relationships between political alliances and tax evasion.
 She proposed that when people do not believe the government shares their values, they are more willing to rationalize cheating and misreport their taxable income.
 Cullen showed that when people move out of political alliances they are less likely to comply with tax laws.
 In that sense, evading tax is more like resisting tax.

 Cullen investigated whether sorting students by ability improves learning or increases disparities, and found that it does not harm low-achieving students but benefits high-achieving students.
-She hypothesized that this was because low achieving students benefited from smaller class sizes, whilst high achieving students benefited from more advanced peers.
+She hypothesized that this was because low-achieving students benefited from smaller class sizes, while high-achieving students benefited from more advanced peers.
 Her research has shown that the United States is not training enough young people with skills in mathematics, particularly young people from disadvantaged communities.